Andrea1999Broglia/ASTRID-reactor-fuel-pin-design/Results report.md

 * lower plenum length = 950 mm
 * throttling mass flow rate increase = 90%

-all the design limits were respcted.
+all the design limits were respected.